 Burning with traditional Mabkhara: To burn Bakhoor using traditional Mabkhara, you will need the following equipments:

 - water in a cup

-Step 1: Start with placing the charcoal tablet on the Mabkhara.
+Step 1: Start with placing the charcoal cubes on the Mabkhara.

 Step 2: Use the lighter to burn the Charcoal for about 15-20 seconds.
 Once the charcoal starts to burn, it will burn for about an hour.

 Step 3: After the Charcoal starts to burn, use the tong to carefully place the chip of Bakhoor upon the burning Charcoal.

 Step 4: After the Bakhoor chip has fully burned, you can put another chip in its place on the burning Charcoal.

 Step 5: Incase you want to remove the chip that hasn’t burned fully, use the tong to carefully pick the Bakhoor chip from the Charcoal and put it in the cup of water.